 Providers display IC in various ways, so your statement may look different from this.
 (I told you statements were complex!)
 This is just one example of how providers can hide fees they claim to not charge.
 Padded IC is an unethical billing practice that breaks trust for all providers.

 How to Avoid Padded Interchange

 As we’ve mentioned, determining if you’re a victim of padded IC can be a difficult task.
 We recommend working with a truly transparent provider if you’re looking to start accepting credit cards.
-If you currently accept credit cards, and are wondering whether your provider is giving you the runaround, you can cross-check current IC costs with your merchant statements.
+If you currently accept credit cards, and are wondering whether your provider is giving you the runaround, you can cross-check current IC costs with your merchant statements, or use our nifty Merchant Service Provider assessment checklist.
 If you’re not up to that challenge, get a statement analysis by a professional to weed out any shady billing.
 Don’t let providers take advantage of you!

 Have you had an issue with unethical billing from your provider?
 Ever get charged padded Interchange?
 Tell us about your experience below.

 Editor's Note: This post was originally published in November 2017 and has been updated for comprehensiveness and accuracy.